hartwigmedical/hmftools/isofox/README.md

 --alignSplicedMateMapLminOverLmate 0.33 --alignSplicedMateMapLmin 35 --alignSJstitchMismatchNmax 5 -1 5 5
 ```

-STAR allows setting of the `—outFilterMultimapNmax` parameter to specify the maximum number of multimaps to allow for an alignment and we use the default value (10).
+STAR allows setting of the `—outFilterMultimapNmax` parameter to specify the maximum number of multimaps to allow for an alignment, and we use the default value (10).
 STAR will mark one of the multi-mappable reads as primary and the remainder as secondary reads.
-MAPQ by default in STAR for mappable reads to 255, whereas multi-mappable reads will have qual scores of 3 or less.
+By default, STAR sets MAPQ for mappable reads to 255, whereas multi-mappable reads will have qual scores of 3 or less.
 For transcript abundance only, Isofox counts both primary and secondary reads at all locations, but reduces the weight of the reads to reflect the multi-mapping  (MAPQ 3 = 50%,  MAPQ 2 = 33%, MAPQ 1 = 20%, MAPQ 0 => 10%).
 Reads with MAPQ of <10 are excluded from novel splice junction and chimeric analysis

 ## Configuration
 The functions of Isofox are controlled by the 'functions' argument: